himasha/APIDemoProject/README.md

     └── gen

+  # Adding book-list resource to the API
-  3.2  Copy the updated swagger definition from  step 3 to your newly created micro-gw project bookstore/api-definitions folder.
+  3.2  Copy the updated swagger definition from  step 3 (booklistAPI.yaml) to your newly created micro-gw project bookstore/api-definitions folder.This contains the bookstore API defition along with book-list resource defined.

   3.3 Run below command to build the artifacts to expose your API.
 This would create an executable (.balx) file which you can use as input to the micro-gw runtime.

       micro-gw build  bookstore

  3.3 Executable .balx file created in step 3.3 contains the API artifact that we created through the swagger defition.
 In order to expose this API, we need to provide it as input for the micro-gw runtime.
 Since I'm using the micro-gw docker image in this demo(instead of the binary), we need to mount this .balx file to WSO2 micro-gw docker image and expose the API by running below command.
 Replace project_target_path with your bookstore/target folder.
+Micro-gw runtime docker image will be running the files located in home/exec so make sure to keep the host directory as /home/exec.Micro-gw runtime will be exposing 9090 as the HTTP port and 9095 as the HTTPS port.

  `docker run -d -v <project_target_path>:/home/exec/ -p 9095:9095 -p 9090:9090 -e project="bookstore"  wso2/wso2micro-gw:3.0.1`